jhedstrom/drupalextension/STEPS.md

   <summary><code>@Given I am an anonymous user</code></summary>

 <br/>
-Assert the user is anonymous.
+Log the current user out so the session is anonymous.
 <br/><br/>

 ```gherkin